pascard20/cozy-task/README.md

 # COZYtask

 COZYtask is a task management application designed to help you keep track of your work and projects.
-It features a clean user interface, responsive design, and functionality for creating, editing, and managing tasks and projects.
-It's easy to use and works across all your devices.

 ## Features

 - **Task Management**: Create and organize tasks with titles, descriptions, due dates, and importance flags.
-- **Project Organization**: Group related tasks into projects with customizable icons and titles.
+Group related tasks into projects with customizable icons and titles.
-- **Task Groups**: Tasks automatically sort into useful groups, like "Today", "This Week", "Overdue", etc.
 - **Responsive Design**: Works well on both computers and mobile devices.
-- **Persistent Storage**: Your data saves automatically in your browser.
+- **Persistent Storage**: Data saves automatically in the browser.
 - **Notifications**: Informative pop-ups appear when you make changes.
-- **Demo Content**: Quickly generate sample projects and tasks for testing.

 ## Live Preview